Fodder Scam: Exposure and investigation

 However, U. N. Biswas, the regional CBI director, and the other officials tendered an unqualified apology to the Legislative Council, the privilege motion was dropped, and the CBI probe continued.
 As the investigation proceeded, the CBI unearthed linkages to the serving chief minister of Bihar, Lalu Prasad Yadav and, on 10 May 1997, made a formal request to the federally-appointed Governor of Bihar to prosecute Lalu (who is often referred by his first name in Indian media).
 On the same day, a businessman, Harish Khandelwal, who was one of the accused was found dead on train tracks with a note that stated that he was being coerced by the CBI to turn witness for the prosecution.
 The CBI rejected the charge and its local director, U. N. Biswas, kept the appeal to the governor in place.
-An Income Tax Investigation also blamed Lalu for the scam.
-On 8 May 2017, In a major set back for RJD leader Lalu Prasad Yadav, the Supreme Court has ordered separate trials in all four cases registered against him in the Rs.
-1000 crore fodder scam.
-The SC was hearing a CBI plea challenging the Jharkhand High Court's dropping of conspiracy charges against him.
-The SC asked the trial court to complete the trial in 9 months.
+An income tax Investigation also blamed Lalu for the scam.
+On 8 May 2017, In a major setback for RJD leader Lalu Prasad Yadav, the Supreme Court has ordered separate trials in all four cases registered against him in the Rs.
+1,000 crore fodder scam.
+Because the Supreme Court was hearing a CBI plea challenging the Jharkhand High Court's dropping of conspiracy charges against Yadav, the higher court asked the trial court to complete the trial in nine months.